smart-data-models/dataModel.Weather/WeatherObserved/doc/spec_IT.md

         type: Property
         units: centimeters
     temperature:
-      description: 'Temperature of the item'
+      description: Temperature of the item
       type: number
       x-ngsi:
         type: Property
     type:
-      description: 'NGSI Entity type.
-It has to be WeatherObserved'
+      description: NGSI Entity type.
+It has to be WeatherObserved
       enum:
         - WeatherObserved
       type: string